irfanmustafvi/Blog-Backups/clzheg9eu000i09js599e8a0c.md

 ### 4\.
 Summary

 This comprehensive guide, part of a Linux & DevOps Bootcamp session by @BabarZahoor, delves into Linux user management and permissions, emphasizing the necessity of proper management to prevent system issues.
 It covers user and group creation, assigning IDs, managing user attributes, setting passwords, and applying policies to ensure secure and efficient system operations.
 Key topics include basic user management commands, group management, password policies, and security practices essential for system administrators.
-The guide underscores the significance of structured user management and permissions in organizational settings
+The guide underscores the significance of structured user management and permissions in organizational settings.

 %[https://www.youtube.com/live/iqkjDwd0Qx0?si=H1PHue3WYcxtcx6S]